-Dutee Chand is not only the 23-year athlete, who holds the record as India’s fastest sprinter, she recently sent the media into a tizzy when she came out publicly as homosexual, declaring her love for her same-sex partner, who is engaged to her.
+Athlete Dutee Chand is a youth icon for reasons more than one.
+Not only does she hold the record as India’s fastest sprinter at the age of 25 but also owns her sexuality with pride and elan.
+She recently sent the media into a tizzy when she came out publicly as homosexual, declaring her love for her same-sex partner to who she is engaged.

-This is not the first time Dutee Chand has been the focus of a controversy.
-Earlier she had to face a lot of issues because of her hyperandrogenism, a condition in which the glands produce excessive testosterone.
+This is not that there has been a media frenzy around athlete Dutee Chand.
+In the past too, she found herself in the eye of a storm because of her hyperandrogenism, a condition in which the glands produce excessive testosterone.

 She was banned for a year and told that she could return to the national team if she lowered her testosterone level.
-She refused and alleged in an appeal before the Court of Arbitration for Sport that the policy was discriminatory.
+She refused and appealed before the Court of Arbitration for Sport, calling the policy was discriminatory.

 The court struck down the rule in 2015, saying that science had not determined natural testosterone’s role in athletics.
-Chand began competing again and won silver medals in the 100- and 200-meter races at the Asian Games last year.
+She began competing again.
+Sprinter Dutee Chand participated in the 18th Asian Games, Jakarta, Indonesia, where she made the world record in the fastest 100-meter sprint by an Indian female athlete in 2018.
+And brought home two silver medals in the 100- and 200-meter races.

 Dutee Chand faced backlash from her family and her village for coming out